-If booking travel accommodations with Expedia leads to more jet lag than enjoyment, here are nine other popular Expedia competitors for you to try.
+Expedia may be one of the best sites for booking travel, but booking websites are competitive for a reason; it seems there’s always a place to find a better deal.
+If booking travel accommodations with Expedia leads to more jet lag than enjoyment, here are 9 other popular sites like Expedia for you to try.

-Priceline.com is a website that is as famous for having celebrity spokespeople (notably Star Trek actor William Shatner and The Big Bang Theory actress Kaley Cuoco) as it is for its uniqueness as an Expedia alternative.
-Sometimes called "the eBay of travel booking websites", Priceline's signature "Name Your Own Price" program allows you to book travel accommodations based on how much you're willing to pay for them.
-Be careful, though... since accommodation companies don't want to be seen advertising below-retail rates, you won't be able to see some details of your accommodations until after you book them if you use "Name Your Own Price".
+Priceline one of Expedia’s competitors that is as famous for having celebrity spokespeople (notably Star Trek actor William Shatner) as it is for its uniqueness as an Expedia alternative.
+Sometimes called "the eBay of travel booking websites," Priceline allows users to bid on some travel accommodation bookings, which may result in even deeper discounts than usual.
+Also, its signature "Name Your Own Price" program allows you to book travel accommodations based on how much you're willing to pay for them.
+Be careful, though... since accommodation companies don't want to be seen advertising below-retail rates, you won't be able to see some details of your accommodations until after you book them if you use "Name Your Own Price."

 Orbitz is a site that is very similar to Expedia, in that it allows for the booking of travel accommodations such as airline flights, hotels, car rentals, cruises, and vacation packages.
 Like Expedia, Orbitz has a rewards program that earns you "Orbucks" (on-site currency), which you can then use towards the price of hotel bookings.
 Orbitz also has a price guarantee system, so if you find a better price on the same accommodation elsewhere, tell Orbitz and they'll give you Orbucks equal to the difference in prices, plus a little extra!
 Orbitz is also notable for having relatively good customer service, despite being part of an industry that is often maligned for its lack of support in this area.

-Have you booked travel accommodations with any of these websites like Expedia?
+Have you booked travel accommodations with any of these Expedia competitors?
 Was it smooth sailing, or did you get stuck in layover limbo?
 Are there any other travel booking websites that you've used that you would recommend to our followers?
 Give us the details by leaving a comment below, or posting a message on our Facebook or Twitter pages!